Driver data enables telematics insurer to communicate with persistent speeders

 [i] Analysis of driving data of Insure The Box Limited policyholders between 1st Feb-31st March 2020 [ii] Analysis of driving data of Insure The Box Limited policyholders between 12th-15th April 2019 and 9th-13th April 2020

 [iii] Analysis of 120,000 customers in the communication programme since 2016.
-Unless stated otherwise “speeding” is defined as speed limit +30%, counted as speeding instances per mile where an instance is captured every 5 seconds.
+“Speeding” is defined as exceeding the speed limit significantly (customers are not penalised for driving 31mph on 30mph road), counted as speeding instances per mile where an instance is captured every 5 seconds.

 [iv] Prevented accidents calculated based on the decreased accident frequency of 82,000 customers who have been in the programme for at least 6 months.